-4.6 Marking-Moderation for all assessments submitted by the appropriate deadline must be completed before the work is returned to the Hubs and, subsequently, the students.
+4.6 Marking-Moderation for all assessments submitted by the appropriate deadline must be completed before the work is returned to LTS and, subsequently, the students.

 4.7 Mark-Moderation of late submitted work is not required if this will delay return of the marks to students beyond the University’s standard turnaround period.
 The current moderation policy does not require moderation of late submissions, however, schools (via Course Director or delegate) should consider moderating a sample of late submissions if they do not consider that the on-time submissions provide an adequate range of marks or number of assessments for thorough moderation.
 This should be factored into the estimated date of feedback and marks of late submissions to students.

 4.8 Wherever possible Mark-Moderators should not have been involved in the first marking of the assessment task.
 They should also possess appropriate subject expertise and Higher Education experience (at least two years) in marking.

 4.9 Although a Module Organiser may wish to keep a check on members of a team of markers during the course of marking, this does not constitute “moderation” in the sense of Marking-Moderation in this Policy.